IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

-- Adapts to changes made in the `ipmisc` dependency.
+- Internal refactoring to get rid of the `ipmisc` dependency.